At Conceptions, your patient’s success is supported by the latest validated treatments, technologies, by your friends, and neighbors.

 Physician Liaison Team

 Compassion and understanding start with education.
-Conceptions works closely with the OB/GYN, Urologist, and Oncology through our Patient Liaison Team to offer the medical community educating and training professionals on the need for early fertility treatment and what makes fertility care different at Conceptions.
+Conceptions works closely with the OB/GYN, Urologist, and Oncology through our Physician Liaison Team to offer the medical community educating and training professionals on the need for early fertility treatment and what makes fertility care different at Conceptions.

 Erica Lewis, grew up in Highlands Ranch, Colorado, earned her Bachelor’s degree in Integrative Physiology from the University of Colorado at Boulder.
 Shortly after she realized her passion for nursing and completed her Bachelor of Science in Nursing degree at Regis University in Denver, Colorado.
 Erica worked as an infertility nurse coordinator for 5 years prior to her current role as a Clinical Physician Liaison.
 Her passion for women’s health has provided her the rewarding experience of helping patients build their families.
-Outside of work, Erica enjoys spending time with her husband, daughter, and rescue dog.
+Outside of work, Erica enjoys spending time with her husband, daughters, and rescue dog.

 Brigitte Olson is originally from Nebraska.
 She attended the University of Kansas where she earned her degree in Journalism and Strategic Communication.
 After moving to Chicago and working in hospitality, she went back to school at Loyola University Chicago to complete an Accelerated Bachelor of Science in Nursing.
 She then began her nursing career with adult trauma and surgical patients.
 Upon moving to Colorado in 2015, she worked in an adult surgical oncology unit.
 After six years of bedside nursing, Brigitte decided to pursue an area of interest she’d always held in reproductive medicine.
 She spent five years as an IVF coordinator and found such fulfillment in helping patients navigate the process to work toward the ultimate goal of achieving parenthood.
 As a Clinical Physician Liaison, Brigitte is excited to be a resource to other providers and increase awareness about fertility services at Conceptions Reproductive Associates.
 At home, Brigitte stays busy with her husband, two young girls and pup, Stella.